-Enhance your love of teaching literature with practical, teacher-centered professional development run by a high school English teacher from Princeton High School in New Jersey.
+Do you wish there was an alternative to traditional PD?
+Enhance your love of teaching literature from home with practical, teacher-centered professional development run by a high school English teacher from Princeton High School in New Jersey.

-Teacher’s Workshop offers online courses for high school English teachers that need professional development credit hours.
-Using Voicethread, the instructor will present slides with videos that explain their classroom handouts and activities that relate to the course topic like "Podcasts as Literature" or "My Favorite Poems to Teach".
-They will then open up the discussion and allow teachers to share their ideas and resources and provide feedback, ask questions, and collaborate through video, audio, or text commentary.
-At the end of the course, teachers will get the opportunity to work independently to create a new lesson or activity.
+Using Voicethread, your instructor will present slides with videos that explain their classroom handouts and activities related to the course topic.
+They will then open up the discussion and allow teachers to share their resources and provide feedback, ask questions, and collaborate through video, audio, or text commentary.
+At the end of the course, you'll get time to work independently to create a new unit or lesson.

 Teacher's Workshop started with a simple idea: listen to the expertise of people in your field of work.
 Novice teachers can listen to the veterans, and veterans can encounter fresh ideas.
 Take an in-depth look at the curriculum and pedagogy of high school English teachers from all over the country.

 Teacher's Workshop takes a teacher-driven approach to professional development.
 Your instructor will be one of many voices in the course.
 We believe that an exchange of ideas will lead to creativity.
 See what happens in other English classrooms, and receive feedback from the experts!

 Register here to pay and sign up online for the course and see course dates, or you may pay with a $85 check made out to Teacher's Workshop, LLC.
 Our mailing address is: Teacher's Workshop PO Box 1284 Mt Laurel NJ 08054.
 Include your name, course title and date, and email address.